Tailbone Injections in Mesquite, Frisco and Desoto, TX

 OmniSpine Pain Management Offers Tailbone Injections for Pelvic, Genital, Perineal, Vaginal and Anal Pain.
-For More Information Call or Visit One of Our 2 Locations Near You in Dallas and Frisco, TX.
+For More Information Call or Visit One of Our 3 Locations Near You in Mesquite, Frisco and Desoto, TX.

 Chronic pain in the seat or tailbone region of the spine can occur for a variety of reasons and when first line therapy fails to provide significant relief, a ganglion of impar block may be considered as the next step in therapy.
 The ganglion of impar is an area where nerve fibers from a variety of pelvic structures pass.
 Therefore, injecting numbing or anti-inflammatory medication into the ganglion can treat multiple areas of pain all at one time.

 Who is a Good Candidate for Ganglion of Impar Blocks?

 A ganglion of impar block is an in-office procedure that is use to treat visceral, pelvic, genital, perineal and anal pain.
 It is a type of sympathetic block that can be used for the treatment of pain that arises from the sympathetic network of nerves, pain secondary to malignancy, neuropathic pain, and pain experienced after surgery.
 Good candidates for a ganglion of Impar block frequently complain of a vague and/or diffuse pain in the “seat” region, which is burning in character and frequently accompanied by sensations of urgency with urination and/or bowel movement.

 The ganglion of impar block was first performed in 1990 by Plancarte.
 It is now used widely for the various conditions, including: